Next: , Up: Selection Expressions

 Email: foo@foo.org

-The regexp flavor supported in selection expressions are the POSIX EREs plus several GNU extensions.
+The regexp syntax supported in selection expressions is POSIX EREs, with several GNU extensions.
 See Regular Expressions.

 Parenthesis characters (( and )) can be used to group sub expressions in the usual way.